 🔎 More About Our Dual Social Work/Criminal Justice Master's Program in California

-The Social Work (MSW) with Criminal Justice (MS) program equips students to gain solid preparation in the substantive field of social work, together with essential policy studies and/or clinical services in the field of criminal justice.
+The Social Work (MSW) with Criminal Justice (MS) program equips students with rigorous preparation in clinical social work alongside essential policy studies and clinical services in the field of criminal justice.

 Crime disrupts personal and community relationships, endangers public health and safety, and threatens the moral contours of everyday social life.
 Loma Linda University's mission "to make man whole" provides a powerful and much-needed context in which criminal justice can be addressed on the basis of healing and restoration.
 The principles of restorative justice elevate the dimensions of justice that: